bbmartin/cs199-thesis/README.md

 pip install -r requirements.txt
 ```

-The `test.py` file contains the Python code to be converted to COQ.
-In order to translate said file, run the following:
+The first argument of the command shown below should be the filepath that leads to the Python code to be translated.
+The second argument is where the output file containing the translated Coq file is located (and will be created if it doesn't exist).

 ```
-py parse.py
+python -m src.main input_file.py output_file.txt
 ```